mspacecreative/SEMA/wp-content/plugins/leadin/readme.txt

 == Changelog ==

-- Current version: 7.6.0
+- Current version: 7.8.0
-- Current version release: 2019-07-19
+- Current version release: 2019-08-08

-= 7.6.0 (2019.07.19) =
+= 7.8.0 (2019.08.08) =
-- Remove echo from enqueue_scripts hooks
-- Update url on forms dashboard
-- Add nonce checks on connect/disconnect APIs
-- Sanitize portal id on connect APIs
-- Remove queries to DB
-- Update plugin permissions
-- Update `leadin_route` query parameter
+- Replace activate_plugins with manage_options
+- Upgrade wordpress-scripts
-- Remove HTML from translations
+- Remove tracking code from login page
-- Remove notice for outdated plugin
+- Added Logo svg for banner
-- Remove unused options
-- Escape variables
-- Avoid phpcs errors on file_get_contents
-- Fix mispelled WordPress

 = 7.0.0 (2018.10.03) =
 - Add deeper integration with HubSpot.
 Starts a new release of a new forms integration within WordPress.
 Released progressively for some users.